 4. Remove the License Plates

-Unlike when you sell a car on Craigslist, when you sell a car to a junkyard, the arrangements for pickup are often made in a hurry.
+Unlike when you sell a car on Craigslist, when you sell a car to a salvage yard, the arrangements for pickup are often made in a hurry.
 If your car is disabled and parked at a location like a service station or tow yard, you might have trouble scheduling everyone to show up at the same time to complete your transaction.
 Time is money for the tow truck driver that’s sent to get your car, so it’s easy to overlook important details because everyone will be in a hurry.
 Make sure you remember to remove the license plates from the car before it’s towed away.
+The rules differ in every state regarding what to do with the plates after the sale.
 In many states, you must return the license plates to the department of motor vehicles before your registration can be cancelled, and you might not be able to cancel your car insurance policy until the plates and registration have been turned in, either.

 5. Use Up Your Gasoline

-If your car is still running before you sell it to the junkyard, you might want to use up the gasoline in the tank before you have it towed away.
-Depending on the size of the tank in your car or truck, the value of the gasoline in the tank can represent a substantial portion of the total value of the price you’re getting from the junkyard.
+If your car is still running before you sell it to the salvage yard, you might want to use up the gasoline in the tank before you have it towed away.
+Depending on the size of the tank in your car or truck, the value of the gasoline in the tank can represent a substantial portion of the total value of the price you’re getting from the salvage yard.
 If your car isn’t running, be careful if you attempt to siphon gasoline from the tank.
 Use only approved containers to carry the gasoline, and never start a siphon using your mouth.
-Don’t worry about the value of the gas to the junkyard.
+Don’t worry about the value of the gas to the salvage yard.
 They’ll have to drain all the fluids out of your car before recycling or scrapping the parts, and gasoline in the tank is a nuisance for them.